clabat9/ADM-Group27-HW3/README.md

 # ADM-Group27-HW3
 # Find the best place to live in Texas!

-The proposed scripts allow you to find for houses in Texas listed on AirBnb Database.
+The proposed scripts allow you to search for houses in Texas listed on AirBnb Database.

 ## Get data to analyze